Bigfoot, or Sasquatch, is a giant ape-like creature believed to roam North America, but is he real?

 However, proponents of the hypothesis remain undeterred, continuing to search for evidence through field expeditions, wildlife monitoring technology, and DNA analysis of purported hair samples.

-Organizations dedicated to research, such as the Bigfoot Field Researchers Organization (BFRO), tirelessly collect and analyze data in the hopes of one day unraveling the mystery once and for all.
+Organizations dedicated to research, such as the Bigfoot Field Researchers Organization (BFRO), tirelessly collect and analyze data to one day unravel the mystery once and for all.

 How Did The Term ‘Bigfoot’ Come About?